arduino/docs-content/content/hardware/03.nano/boards/nano-ble-sense-rev2/datasheet/datasheet.md

 ### Processor

-The Main Processor is a Cortex M4F running at up to 64MHz.
+The Main Processor is an Arm® Cortex®-M4F running at up to 64MHz.
 Most of its pins are connected to the external headers, however some are reserved for internal communication with the wireless module and the on-board internal I<sup>2</sup>C peripherals (IMU and Crypto).

 **NOTE**: As opposed to other Arduino Nano boards, pins A4 and A5 have an internal pull up and default to be used as an I<sup>2</sup>C Bus so usage as analog inputs is not recommended.